chr15m/SyncJams/README.md

 ### More Complex Musical Structures ###

-You could for example store your jam group's suggested chord/key pattern sequence as pairs of (tick-number, key-number), like this:
+You could store your jam group's suggested chord/key pattern sequence as pairs of (tick-number, key-number), like this:

  * /key/pattern/length 16
  * /key/pattern 0 0 4 1 13 2